 Currently in NYC over 38,000 people are homeless and using the shelter system on any given night.
 16,000 of them are children.
 Thousands of people protesting the growing gap between the rich and poor, began the Occupy movement this past fall - the movement has spread around the world.

-Requiem For A Lost Girl Associate Producer Andrew Block and cast member Anderson Footman on CBC radio opening night of our Off Broadway premiere.
+Requiem For A Lost Girl Associate Producer Andrew Block and cast member Anderson Footman on CBC radio opening night of our New York premiere.
 Click to listen

-Video Demo from New York Musical Theatre Festival - Off Broadway Premiere
+Video Demo from New York Musical Theatre Festival - New York Premiere

-Slideshow from New York Musical Theatre Festival - Off Broadway Premiere
+Slideshow from New York Musical Theatre Festival - New York Premiere

 A sample of songs from the show:

 A sample of songs from the show: HTML 5 MP3 Player

 Credits World Premiere (Calgary, Alberta, Canada)

 ADDITIONAL WRITING BY: The Drop In Centre Singers and Doug McKeag

 Cast of Characters